Safety Representative Training Course

 General Application Regulations 2007

-The Safety, Health and Welfare at Work (General Application) Regulations 2007 set out specific requirements for workplace safety across areas including manual handling, display screen equipment, personal protective equipment, and workplace design.
+The Safety, Health and Welfare at Work (General Application) Regulations 2007 set out detailed safety rules for areas such as manual handling, display screen equipment, personal protective equipment, and workplace design.
+Each of these areas carries its own duties for employers.

 Benefits